Landscape Design Principles for Residential GardensEight rules for creating a satisfying garden that is neither fussy nor constraining

 On yet another project in Pacific Palisades, CA, I planted a Brugmansia versicolor (angel's trumpet).
 This plant had been banging around in the back of my truck for weeks so I asked the client if they wanted it.
 With a well-dug and amended hole, if flourished.
 Illustration by David Despau.

-Editor's Note: This article originally appeared as "Rules of the Game" in the 2015 Early Spring issue of Garden Design magazine.
+Editor's Note: This article, adapted for the web, originally appeared as an essay in the Early Spring 2015 issue of Garden Design magazine, under the title “Rules of the Game.”
+Buy the issue here.

 Read about five more landscape design rules on LandscapingNetwork.com.